njgibbon/njgibbon/README.md

 * I highly value learning & try to keep up with modern IT through a variety of mediums.
 * I enjoy maintaining my own blog & have found it so useful that I expect I will keep this up in some form or other for a very long time.

-Outside of computing I enjoy fitness :muscle: & reading :scroll: & binge-watching :tv: & various normal things.
+Outside of computing I enjoy fitness :muscle:, reading :scroll:, binge-watching :tv: & various normal things.
 I'm mainly concerned about living a balanced life :balance_scale: where my time :watch: is allgined with my values.

 Thank you for taking the time! :beers:
 All the best!